 This is a required course for all Linn Benton students.
 It is considered a "gateway course".
 The purpose of this course is to prepare students for the rigors of college writing expectations.
 It includes learning to paraphrase and quote sources for effective integration and cite sources using both MLA and APA formatting.
 This course requires a minimum of three essays that go through a revision process in different genres. (outside of class essays).
 Support assignments both in and out of class will be provided.
 There is also an "in-class" timed writing essay for the Final Exam.
-You will be allotted two hours start to finish for that on the Monday of the Finals Week at the regular class time.
+You will be allotted three hours start to finish for that.